Breastfeeding in public: Netherlands

 Public breastfeeding is common and widely socially accepted.
 There are no laws against public breastfeeding.
 Dutch law states that when an employee wishes to breastfeed her baby, the employer must provide, for the first nine months after the birth, a suitable nursing room and allow for 25% of work time to be spent on feeding the baby or pumping while on pay.
 After the first nine months, the employer is still required to assure conditions for breastfeeding are met (like timely breaks, nursing rooms, safe environment, etc.), but does not have to pay anymore for the time spent on breastfeeding or pumping.

 Norway

 Public breastfeeding in Norway is widespread, particularly in cafes.
-It is uncontroversial in comparison to countries such as the United States and United Kingdom.
-Nevertheless, nursing mothers sometimes feel embarrassed to breastfeed in public.
-They are expected to follow social rules for public breastfeeding and may be criticised if they do not do so.
+Mothers do not have to withdraw and hide to breastfeed their babies as the practice is widely accepted and uncontroversial in comparison to countries such as the United States and United Kingdom.
+However, in the past nursing mothers sometimes felt embarrassed to breastfeed in public.
+They were expected to follow social rules for public breastfeeding and could be criticised if they did not do so.